Wernfried/xml-twig/README.md

 - Read entire XML file at once

   This module is designed to read huge XML-Files.
-Of course, it work also well for small files.
-First create a Twig parser.
+Of course, it works also well for small files.
+First create the Twig parser.
 Then create a Stream and pipe it to the parser.

    ```
    const fs = require('fs')